mkeohane01/IDS706-Microservice/README.md

 ## Continuous Integration and Continuous Delivery (CI/CD)

 Our CI/CD pipeline, built with GitHub Actions, automates our development lifecycle processes.
 The workflows in .github/workflows – namely format.yml, install.yml, lint.yml, continuousdelivery.yml, and test.yml – ensure consistent code quality and streamlined deployment.

+Our web application automatically detects changes in dockerhub, and because we continuously deliver to docker, we thereby continuously deliver to our web app on Azure.

 ## Dockerization